Passenger cruiser ’Monte Rosa’ was built in Hamburg 1930 working the Baltic, Mediterranean and South Atlantic between 1931-39.

 Her original trans-atlantic route provided passage for European migrants to South America, an inconspicuous and somewhat ironic precursor to the future attention grabbing headlines that a single journey of primarily Caribbean settlers to the UK would bring just three years after World War II.

 High profile media coverage of arrival at Tilbury Docks in June 1948, propelled ’Windrush’ to international prominence and secured a deeply profound legacy.
-It's likely that Hermann and Ernst would have approved of such serendipity.

 The year before her demise, Empire Windrush took part in the Fleet Review at Spithead, June 1953 marking the Coronation of Her Majesty Queen Elizabeth II.